pshxyz/pshxyz.github.io/_pages/teaching.md

 # Undergraduate Courses

-- *Labor Economics*
+- Labor Economics

-- *Analysis of China's Labor Market*
+- Analysis of China's Labor Market

-- *Probability and Statistics*
+- Probability and Statistics

-# Graduate Courses
+# Master’s Courses

-- *Quantitative Methods for Public Administration*
+- Quantitative Methods for Public Administration

-- *Labor Economics*
+- Labor Economics

-- *Frontier Topics in Human Capital and Income Distribution*
+- Frontier Topics in Human Capital and Income Distribution

+- Special Topic on the Digital Economy and Employment

 # Doctoral Courses

-- *Machine Learning and Applications of R Language*
+- Machine Learning and Applications of R Language